zacharysgoldberg/zacharysgoldberg/README.md

 - 🔭 I’m currently working on [Pizza-Drone](https://github.com/zacharysgoldberg/pizza-drone).

-- 🌱 I’m learning **Kubernetes and Data Structures/Algorithms** at the moment.
+- 🌱 I’m learning **Spark and Data Structures/Algorithms** at the moment.

 - 👥 I’m looking to collaborate on **backend and cloud-related projects**